meeb/tubesync/README.md

 ### Are there alerts when a download is complete?

-No, this feature is best served by existing services such as the execelent `tautulli` software which can monitor your Plex server and send alerts that way.
+No, this feature is best served by existing services such as the execelent [tautulli](https://tautulli.com/) which can monitor your Plex server and send alerts that way.

 ### There's errors in my "tasks" tab!